ClickHouse/ClickHouse/docs/en/sql_reference/statements/misc.md

 SET DEFAULT ROLE NONE TO user
 ```

-Assign all the granted roles excepting some of them:
+Set all the granted roles as default excepting some of them:

 ```sql
 SET DEFAULT ROLE ALL EXCEPT role1, role2 TO user